metaschema/oxyzen/README.md

 - Using the same subcollection utility a log of the documents changes is implemented, as well as a versioning for documents.
 - Cool: Storage uploads are also stored as documents in a collections, so every other functionality implemented for documents, can also be used on storage uploads

-In conjunction with metaschema app, it allows for easy administration of such a database and the feats..

-Basic library test form
+Basic library test form.
 https://cdn.rawgit.com/metaschema/oxyzen/master/index.html

-And our fully featured gui, metaschema
+And our fully featured gui, metaschema, the best way to use oxyzen. https://cdn.rawgit.com/metaschema/metaschema/master/app.html
-https://cdn.rawgit.com/metaschema/metaschema/master/app.html